sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/operations.md

 kubectl delete deployment sourcegraph-frontend
 ```

-B. Remove any existing volumes for the databases in the existing deployment
+B. Remove any existing volumes for the databases in the existing deployment.

 ```bash
 kubectl delete pvc pgsql